 CMRTA is currently developing a plan for a more connected and accessible transit system; including development of high frequency service along high capacity corridors and limited stop express routes, as well as restructuring of service to lower density routes such as neighborhoods.
 Park-and-ride express routes are also being considered which would utilize the region's interstate highway network to service major employment sites and events.
-The Northwest (I-26) Express and East (I-20) Richland Express routes are among the park-and-ride express routes to be evaluated by CMRTA.
+An (I-26) Express route connecting Newberry and Columbia is a park-and-ride express route that will be evaluated by CMRTA.